platformio/platformio-docs/plus/debugging.rst

 Tools
 -----

-You can change debugging tool via :ref:`projectconf_debug_tool` option.
+You can switch between debugging tools using :ref:`projectconf_debug_tool` option.

 .. contents::
     :local: